QintingLi/SE-ResNet/README.md

 ### Training the Model

-Train the model using the `train.py` script:
+Train the model by running the `train.py` script:

 ```python
 python train.py
 ```

-This script:
+This script will:

-- Loads and preprocesses the dataset.
+- Load and preprocess the dataset.
-- Defines the ResNet model with SE Attention.
+- Define the ResNet model with SE Attention.
-- Compiles the model and sets the optimizer and loss function.
+- Set up the optimizer and loss function.
-- Trains the model over several epochs, logging training loss and validation accuracy.
+- Train the model over several epochs, logging training loss and validation accuracy.

 ### Evaluating the Model

-Evaluate the trained model using the validation set:
+To evaluate the model's performance, run the evaluation script:

 ```python
 python evaluate.py
 ```

-The evaluation script:
+This script:

 - Loads the trained model weights.
 - Computes the accuracy on the validation set.
-- Generates a confusion matrix to visualize performance.
+- Generates a confusion matrix to visualize class-specific performance.

 ### Prediction

-To make predictions on new images, use the `predict.py` script:
+For making predictions on new images, use the `predict.py` script:

 ```python
 python predict.py
 ```

-The script:
+This script will:

-- Loads the model and weights.
+- Load the model and trained weights.
-- Preprocesses the input image.
+- Preprocess the input image.
-- Outputs the predicted class and probability.
+- Output the predicted class and the associated probability.

 ### Example Commands

-To train the model:
+Train the model:

 ```bash
 python resnet_train.py
 ```

-To evaluate the model:
+Evaluate the model:

 ```bash
 python resnet_evaluate.py
 ```

-To perform prediction on a single image:
+Make a prediction on a single image:

 ```bash
 python resnet_predict.py